nidhi2297/ILFS-Risk-Analysis/README.md

-# 📊 IL&FS Risk Analysis: Early Warning Signals Before Collapse
+# 📊 IL&FS Risk Analysis: Early Warning Signals Before Collapse (2013-2018)

 ## 🔍 Project Overview
-IL&FS Financial Services Limited (IFIN), a systemically important NBFC in India, collapsed in 2018 despite maintaining a **AAA credit rating**.
+IL&FS Financial Services Limited (IFIN), a systemically important NBFC in India, collapsed in 2018 despite maintaining a **AAA credit rating**, until the very month of default in 2018.

 This project aims to answer a critical question:

 👉 *Could the collapse have been predicted using financial data?*

-Using financial statements from 2013–2018, this analysis identifies early warning signals through ratio analysis and builds a **composite risk score model**.
+Using annual financial statements from 2013–2018, this project identifies the "red flags" that credit rating agencies missed and builds a **Composite Risk Score Model** to quantify the deterioration of the firm's solvency

 ## ⚠️ Why This Case Matters